Skip to main content

 Impact of Childcare and Elder Care

 Women often take the lead in caring for their newborn children.
 They also frequently help care for elderly family members.
-In both situations, that can mean working less or temporarily leaving the workforce entirely.
+In both situations, that can mean working part time, taking a position with lower pay, or temporarily leaving the workforce entirely.

 Time spent away from work can mean less retirement savings and reduced contributions to retirement accounts.
 In these cases, it’s especially important to make sure your investments are managed properly.